 “Our program can help organizations that say, ‘We need new perspectives; we need new ways of thinking about things; we need creativity; we need more effective decision making,’” said Carolyn Goerner, lead instructor of the program and an expert in human resource management, mentoring, and leadership.

-Goerner, a clinical professor of management at Kelley, said most work cultures still prioritize masculine ways of thinking.
+Goerner, the ALDI, Inc. Distinguished I-Core Clinical Professor at Kelley, said most work cultures still prioritize masculine ways of thinking.
 This doesn’t mean that women need to model their male colleagues to get ahead, though.
 In fact, their employers may be better off if they do not—research has found that organizations with gender diversity in their leadership can expect to see stronger financial performances than those that do not.

 “The purpose of the course is to recognize these differences so that women understand their strengths and can communicate their value in ways that can be heard,” Goerner said.
 “We’re not asking the women to develop new skillsets.
 We’re showing them what they already have and how to navigate the culture.”

 Many professional women, Goerner said, have phenomenal strengths that sometimes include:

 - intuition in negotiation, which makes them likely to achieve win-win outcomes and to sustain a relationship after negotiations conclude

 - skill at assessing the context of decision-making, which allows them to think strategically about deployment and doing what’s necessary once a decision is made

 - the ability to provide effective feedback and delegate useful, actionable tasks